Breakdown of sequential tunnel ionization in ultrashort electromagnetic pulses: Statement of the problem, basic equations and numerical method

 We compare the ionization dynamics of two model systems: (a) a 2D two-electron negative ion with interacting electrons and (b) a 2D ion with two non-interacting electrons having the same ionization potentials as (a).
+In case (a), interaction with the parent ion $V_\text{ion}$ and electron-electron interaction $V_\text{int}$ are described by the smoothed Coulomb potentials (here and below we use atomic units, $m=e=\hbar=1$)

+The smoothing parameter $a$ is chosen to reproduce the second ionization potential $I_{p2}$ when the outermost electron is removed.
+After this, the parameter $b$ is adjusted to reproduce the $I_{p1}$ of the outer electron.
+Parameters $a$ and $b$ and the ground-state wavefunction are found by solving numerically the TDSE.